The debate over Trump's mental health

 In theory it could cost Mr Trump his job.

 Under the 25th amendment to the US Constitution, if the president is deemed to be "unable to discharge the powers and duties of his office", the vice-president takes over.
-His cabinet and the vice-president together would need to kick-start the process, so it's unlikely to happen, but increasing numbers of voices seem to be clamouring for it.
+His cabinet and the vice-president together would need to kick-start the process, so it's unlikely to happen, however many voices call for it.

 Yes - presidents have suffered from mental ill health going right back to Abraham Lincoln, whose clinical depression prompted several breakdowns.